 This tab contains the Wan Optimization policies.
-For futher details on how to configure WanOpt, refer to How to Configure WAN Optimization Policies.
+For further details on how to configure WanOpt, see How to Configure WAN Optimization Policies.

 Root Certificates Tab

-This tab contains the VPN root certificates that have been configured in the Barracuda NextGen Control Center.
-For further details on how to configure VPN root certificates, refer to How to Set Up VPN Certificates.
+This tab contains the VPN root certificates that have been configured on the Control Center.
+For further details on how to configure VPN root certificates, see How to Set Up Barracuda VPN CA VPN Certificates.

-The lower section of the VPN GTI Editor page displays each Barracuda NextGen Firewall F-Series that has been configured in the VPN group.
+The lower section of the VPN GTI Editor page displays each CloudGen Firewall that has been configured in the VPN group.
 You can create VPN tunnels by dragging a system to its peer.

 After creating VPN tunnels, you can view the following information about the tunnels: